 CDT Day 92: Knapsack Col

-I was repeatedly woken up during the night by rain, thunder, and lightning – by the time it's time to start hiking we're (fortunately) left with just the rain to deal with.
+I am repeatedly woken up during the night by rain, thunder, and lightning – by the time it’s time to start hiking we’re (fortunately) left with just the rain to deal with.

 Fortunately, the morning’s rain is short-lived and the skies clear up nicely for our second alternate of the Wind River Range, this time over Knapsack Col. We’ve heard this route is far more scenic than the official CDT, but also that it’s more challenging.
 It’s also 0.2 mi / 320 m shorter than the official CDT.
 As is the criteria for all CDT alternate decisions, if it’s both shorter and more scenic – we take it.

 The valley leading up to Knapsack Col is stunning, and I am quite happy the thunderstorm has passed since we are well above the treeline.

 As we grow closer to the 12,280 ft / 3,743 m Knapsack Col, the loosely defined trail we’ve been meandering around gradually turns to snow.

 Now, we’re left to our own devices as we pick what we hope is the best way up to the top.
 Ahead of us is a steep snowfield with patches of equally steep, but even sketchier looking, talus and boulder fields.